franco-ascarza/diegoascarzamendoza/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Research Professor of Economics at the Graduate School of Government and Public Transformation, Tecnológico de Monterrey.
-I received my Ph.D. in Economics from the University of Minnesota in 2024.
+I am a Research Professor of Economics and Director of the Applied Economics Graduate Program at the Graduate School of Government and Public Transformation, Tecnológico de Monterrey.

 My research interests include macroeconomics, household finance, and health economics.
 I am particularly interested in how economic policy and individual behavior interact to shape aggregate outcomes.